diego-lazaro/Project_4/README.md

-# Analyze Arsenic Contamination Levels in Groun Water
+# Analyze Arsenic Contamination Levels in Ground Water
 ![image](https://github.com/diego-lazaro/Project_4/assets/115186079/5afa800f-deb0-45ac-8a70-7ca54cdfab80)

 # Synopsis
 Analyzed arsenic contamination levels of ground water within the United States.
-Utilized Machine Learning, specifically logistic regression, to train 3 different models of spectrum of contamination.
+Utilized Machine Learning, specifically logistic regression, to train 3 different models on a  spectrum of contamination.
 The three spectrums created were, a 1942 Standard in United States of 50㎍/L, a current United States aresenic standard of less than 10㎍/L, and concentrations less than 5㎍/L. Challenged ourselves to create an app that when specific area coordinates are inputted, the model will predict what spectrum the arsenic concentration falls into.

 # Data Processing